thematters/apollo-response-cache/README.md

     b. invalidateFQC take redis instead of `RedisCache`
     c. directives api is totally changed to function way, as graphql-tools/utils v8 depreacated class base SchemaDirectiveVisitor

+### Known issues

+If hit `Types have separate declarations of a private property '__identity'` when build apollo server codebase, make sure both direct dependency on `@apollo/server` and this package dependency on `@apollo/server` share totally same version.

 ### TODOs